MirceaStefanescu/Portofolio/CI/CD Pipeline Automation/README.md

 ## Features
 - Jenkins pipeline with build, test, container, and deploy stages.
 - Docker image packaging with environment-specific tags.
-- Terraform provisioning for Kubernetes namespaces and app resources.
+- Terraform provisioning for Kubernetes namespaces and optional AWS/EKS targets.
 - Ansible configuration management for environment settings and rollouts.
 - Blue-green and rolling deployment options with zero downtime.
 - Prometheus metrics and Grafana dashboards for monitoring and alerting.